 Radiation therapy uses high-energy radiation (such as x-rays) to kill cancer cells.
-It can be given in two ways:
+It can be given in 2 ways to treat endometrial cancer:

 - By placing radioactive materials inside the body near the tumor.
 This is called internal radiation therapy or brachytherapy.

 - By using a machine that focuses a beam of radiation at the tumor, much like having an x-ray.
 This is called external beam radiation therapy.

 In some cases, both brachytherapy and external beam radiation therapy are given.
 When that is done, usually the external beam radiation is given first, followed by the brachytherapy.
 The stage and grade of the cancer help determine what areas need to be exposed to radiation therapy and which methods are used.

-If your treatment plan includes radiation to be given after surgery, you will be given time to heal from the operation before starting radiation.
-Often, at least 4 to 6 weeks is needed.
+If your treatment plan includes radiation after surgery, you will be given time to heal from the operation before starting radiation.
+Often, at least 4 to 6 weeks are needed.

 - In LDR brachytherapy, the radiation devices are usually left in place for about 1 to 4 days.
 The patient needs to stay immobile to keep the radiation sources from moving during treatment, and so she is usually kept in the hospital overnight.
 Several treatments may be necessary.
 Because the patient has to stay immobile, this form of brachytherapy carries a risk of serious blood clots in the legs (called deep venous thrombosis or DVT).
 LDR is less commonly used now in this country.